 Sadly, long before Pompei, Akrotiri faced the same significant natural disaster, a volcano eruption.
 The difference seems to be the awareness of the people of Akrotiri of the imminent tragedy.
 Residents were able to escape on time.
 Akrotiri did not count any human or animal casualties.

 The impact of the volcano did not only affect Akrotiri, the entire island suffered the devastating consequence of the eruption which occurred around 1500 BC and changed the face of Santorini forever.
 The island was covered in lava and ashes and was abandoned for centuries.

 Not that long ago, excavation work started to find the buried city.
 Shortly after the start of the research, evidence was found.
 They say that only a fraction of the village is revealed at this time.

-Many are surprised to find how advance and organized the village was.
-On the site you will notice the drainage system, the heated floors, toilets, two-storey houses and framed beds.
-We learned that they were making their wine and cultivated olives.
-They had storage room for food.
+Many are surprised to find how advanced and organized the village was.
+On the site, you will notice the drainage system, heated floors, toilets, two-story houses and framed beds.
+We learned that they were making their wine and cultivating olives.
+They had a storage room for food.

 Not many valuables were left behind.
 In fact, many pots with drawings were found during the excavations but only one small gold mule sculpture was found on site.